topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### answer_callback_query
-Each request send from a callback button must be answered by a call to `answer_callback_query`.
+Each request send from a CALLBACK button must be answered by a call to `answer_callback_query`.
 If alert is given an alert will be shown by the Telegram client instead of a notification.

 *usage:*  answer_callback_query "iBUTTON[ID]" "text notification ..." ["alert"]